-Anchored by NHP Centre and the Team, Cinemaazi is a collaborative effort of many scholars, experts and others.
+Anchored by Indian Cinema Heritage Foundation and the Team, Cinemaazi is a collaborative effort of many scholars, experts and others.

 A number of institutions and people before us have tirelessly carried out tremendous work in documenting the rich history and heritage of Indian cinema.
 Many out of them continue to passionately build on their previous work even today.
 Not only do they deeply inspire us, we also benefit enormously from their work in our humble effort of documenting Indian film history.
 While we acknowledge their contribution as a source of information wherever relevant, we would like to make a special mention of a few such institutions and people here:

 Indian Cinema Heritage Foundation is deeply grateful to its consultants and writers without whose guidance and support Cinemaazi would not have been possible.

 Although the visuals are primarily from the private collection of the founders and are free of copy right, we acknowledge and extend due credit to the people, dead or alive, who created these visuals which we marvel even decades later.